moatazeldebsy/sauce-labs-app-automate-action/README.md

 * 2 concurrent sessions on the Virtual Device Cloud
 * 100 minutes of automated testing

-## The purpose of the integration between Bitrise and SauceLabs
+## The purpose of the integration between GitHub Actions and SauceLabs

-If you are writing mobile test automation scripts for your `Android` app using the native tool `Espresso` and you need to run your tests with different `OS` and `versions` on different simulators with `Bitrise`, So you need to think about how can I run these tests, if you start thinking about implementing your device lab it will be a headache and will not give the value that you looking for, So you need to think about alternate solution that supports you with different devices, OS and versions. one of these solutions is SauceLabs
+If you are writing mobile test automation scripts for your `Android` app using the native tool `Espresso` and you need to run your tests with different `OS` and `versions` on different simulators with `Sauce Labs`, So you need to think about how can I run these tests, if you start thinking about implementing your device lab it will be a headache and will not give the value that you looking for, So you need to think about alternate solution that supports you with different devices, OS and versions. one of these solutions is SauceLabs

 `Sauce Labs` offers the ability to run tests using a native framework such as Espresso on virtual devices using the `Sauce Runner for Virtual Devices`.